YoranBrondsema/yoranbrondsema/content/post/20191208-how-many-losses-must-i-be-able-to-stomach.md

 is more than twice the difference!** The reason is that in the first scenario, we invested our €10,000 right before the financial crisis.
 And in the second scenario, we invested right in the middle of the crisis, when prices were lowest.
-This sensitivity to timing is much less pronounced when investing regularly.
+This difference in 10-year return is much less pronounced when investing regularly.

 ## Perform your own analysis with Backtest
 Finally, **you can run the same analysis for your own portfolio using